 Best Apple Watch deals right now: Series 6 starts at $350, Series 5 for $339

-The big online event is over, but you can still find some deals on Apple's flagship wearable.
+The clock is ticking for holiday shoppers, but you can still find some deals on Apple's flagship wearable.

 More in www.cnet.com